 Final appointment is subject to election by our membership at AGM.
 Under the requirements of the Society's Articles of Association successful candidates will need to be or become a member of the Society and details regarding each nominated candidate will be submitted for members' consideration.
-This year's AGM is scheduled to take place on Saturday 2nd December.
+This year's AGM is scheduled to take place on Saturday 19th October.

-If candidates would like to discuss their application in advance a conversation with the Chair and/or Executive
+If candidates would like to discuss their application in advance a conversation with the Chair and/or Chief Executive Officer can be arranged by emailing chair@sussexpast.co.uk.

 "When I stood for election as a Trustee of the Society, little did I know how much I would fall in the love with its work, its people and the wonderful properties in its care.
 The Society has recently been through some troubled times, but I passionately believe in its potential to be a leading light in the social and economic life of our beautiful county."
 Amanda Jones, Trustee and Chair of Council